AndreAllegrini/wfRICLPM/README.md

 Upper triangle shows correlations for MZ twins, lower triangle shows correlations in DZs.

-As before it can be observed a general pattern of positive correlations, with stronger relationships for repeated instances of the same trait overtime.
+As before a pattern of positive correlations can be observed, with stronger relationships for repeated instances of the same trait overtime.
 Top left and bottom right squares are phenotypic correlations for twin 'a' and twin 'b' respectively, and are approximate symmetic matrices.
 While top right and bottom left squares are cross twin correlations, with expected stronger correlations (darker squares) for MZs.

 ```{r eval=F, fig.height=12, fig.width=12}